High Efficiency Water Heaters

 The main benefits of high-performance storage tank designs are economical and ecological.
 They save energy, which in turns saves on your utility bill.
 Most high efficiency models also qualify for tax credits, which can go a long way in offsetting their higher purchase and installation costs.
 As an added benefit they result in lower air emissions (especially NOX, nitrogen oxide and nitrogen dioxide, and carbon dioxide) either directly at the gas burner or back at the electric generation plant.

-High-performance energy star certified models typically use 10-20% less energy (40-50% less for tankless technologies), reducing utility costs up to $500 over their lifetime.
+High-performance energy star certified models typically use 10-20% less energy, reducing utility costs up to $500 over their lifetime.
 The latest heat pump technologies save up to 65%, for lifetime savings of up to $900 compared to traditional electric resistance elements.
 (Information from https://www.energystar.gov/ia/new_homes/features/WaterHtrs_062906.pdf).

 Each and every model much meet numerous requirements to be energy star certified.
 Chief among them is the energy factor (EF).
 The EF is essentially the ratio of energy actually added to the water compared to the electric, gas, or other fuel energy input.